hyochan/dooboo-ui-legacy/CONTRIBUTING.md

 6. Configure linting in [vscode](https://code.visualstudio.com) correctly.
    - Example vscode [setting.json](https://gist.github.com/hyochan/815e9040593180c4725d7694d863e5a1)

+7. While implementing [Shared] component you should run `yarn watch` in order to build typescript file dynamically while developing.
+This is currently the best solution to sync with your typescript code using `package.json`.
+If you find something more efficient, please give a pull request.

 ### Commit message

 Commit messages should include a title, summary, and test plan.